seclution/application-diagram/README.md

 1. Clone the repository and run `mvn -Pwebjar clean package`.
 2. Optionally install the generated jar with `mvn -pl draw.io-webjar install` so that it can be resolved by this project.
+3. Run `scripts/update-webjar-version.sh /path/to/draw.io-webjar/target/*.jar`
-3. Ensure the `pom.xml` depends on your newly built WebJar (groupId `org.xwiki.contrib`, artifactId `draw.io`, and the version you just built).
+   to update `pom.xml` with the WebJar version you just built.
 4. From the root of this repository run `mvn package` to generate the XAR under `target/`.